 How long will it take?

-The length of your nutrition training program will vary depending on a few different factors.
 For nutritionists and dietitians, the standard degree level achieved is a bachelor's.
 Typically, a bachelor's degree takes four years to earn, though many online programs allow you to earn your degree in a shorter period of time.

 Are online programs available?